Peosta's new mayor takes office

-PEOSTA, Iowa — Peosta’s new mayor took his oath of office Tuesday night, marking the conclusion of a contentious change in leadership that began last year.
+PEOSTA, Iowa — Peosta’s new mayor took his oath of office this week, marking the conclusion of a contentious change in leadership that began last year.

 Mayor Jim Merten, a manager at John Deere Dubuque Works, will serve through 2021.